![]() | ![]() |

 0->0->0->0->0->0->0->

-As a slightly cryptic hint: If a tortoise and a hare run a race and the hare runs twice as fast as the tortoise, where is the tortoise when the hare wins?
+As a slightly cryptic hint for the "item in the middle" method: If a tortoise and a hare run a race and the hare runs twice as fast as the tortoise, where is the tortoise when the hare wins?

 Let a "list with a loop" be a data structure similar to a linked list, except what would have been the tail of the list now references some earlier node (or possibly itself).